cirruslabs/cirrus-ci-docs/docs/guide/linux.md

 ```

 !!! warning "Scheduling Times of KVM-enabled Containers"
-    Since of an additional visualization layer it takes about a minute to acquire necessary resources to start a task.
+    Because of the additional visualization layer, it takes about a minute extra to acquire necessary resources to start a task.

 ### Working with Private Registries